MatePocs/boardgame_recommendation/README.md

 ### Models with Matrix Factorisation

 In these models, a Singular Value Decomposition method is used to reduce the dimensions to the latent factors.
 There are two models in the `surprise` library, `SVD` and `SVDpp`.
-The difference between the two is that `SVDpp` also utlises the information that a user rated a certain item at all.
+The difference between the two is that `SVDpp` also utilises the information that a user rated a certain item at all.

 These model runs were very computational-heavy, especially with the `GridSearchCV` calculations, so I set up a Virtual Machine on Google Cloud Platform and ran the calculations there.